AWaselnuk/forefront/README.md

 ## To Do:

 * If other Front End developers show interest in this tool, I would make modifications to provide more customization options and modules.
 * Work towards version 1.
-See Issues for items that need to still need to be completed and features I may be adding.
+[See the issues on Github](https://github.com/AWaselnuk/forefront/issues) for items that need to still need to be completed and features I may be adding.

 ## License